BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

     APP.sh
     CLEAN.sh

-For sake of keeping and concise and clear exemple of how AutoSubmit works a simple instruction can be executed.
+For sake of keeping and concise and clear example of how AutoSubmit works a simple instruction can be executed.
 For full developed experiments this will be the instructions used in your experiment.

 .. code-block:: yaml